Want to spruce up your writing? Compound sentences are pretty important, and they can really help your writing shine.

 You’ll want to use compound sentences, which require you to make a few minor adjustments to the structure and punctuation you use, so check out these compound sentence examples, but don't worry; we will explain them along the way!

-Sentences are made up of clauses, which are a group of words that have a relationship to each other along with a subject and a verb.
+Sentences are made up of clauses, which are a group of words that have a relationship to each other, along with a subject and a verb.
 Compound sentences contain two or more independent clauses that share related ideas.
-You can often quickly spot a compound sentence by looking for connecting words such as “and” that join the two clauses together.
-Sometimes, a semicolon is used to communicate that the next clause is beginning.
+You can quickly spot a compound sentence by looking for coordinating conjunctions like “and," "but," or "so" that connect the two clauses or ideas.
+This is called the FANBOYS rule.

-Read through these examples of a compound sentence to see if you can spot the independent clauses along with their coordinating conjunctions.
+Flip through these flashcard examples of compound sentences to see if you can spot the independent clauses along with their coordinating conjunctions.

 In this sentence, the clause, “because I am busy right now,” wouldn’t make any sense without the following portion of the sentence.
 With a compound sentence, both clauses should be able to make sense on their own.

 Want to improve your writing skills in upper elementary?
 Look at our tips and tricks.